TrW236/Udacity.SelfDriving.Term1.VehiclesDetection/README.md

 ### 3. Extract HOG features once in one picture

-Because the method above will take a lot of time to compute.
-So the HOG sub-sampling method is used.
+Because the method above will take a lot of time to compute, the HOG sub-sampling method is used.
 In ``search_cars.py`` the function ``find_cars`` is defined.

 A test result is shown below.